TSB bereavement: phone, email or DocuSign – no branch visit needed

 How to notify TSB of a death

 By phone – Call 0345 835 7834 to reach TSB’s specialist bereavement team.
 Lines are open Monday to Friday, 9am to 5pm.
-This is the fastest way to speak to someone, and if you have questions about a specific account or want to discuss next steps, it is usually easier than navigating the online forms.
+This is the fastest way to speak to someone, and if you have questions about a specific account or want to discuss next steps, it is usually easier than navigating forms.

-Online – TSB uses DocuSign forms rather than a standard web form.
+Online (DocuSign) – TSB uses DocuSign forms rather than a standard web form.
 There are three separate forms depending on your role:

-• Legal representatives (solicitors or executors acting formally on behalf of the estate)
+• Legal representatives – solicitors or executors acting formally on behalf of the estate

 MethodDetails